I once recorded a podcast episode with Seth Godin where we talked about storytelling — and he made a point I thought was fascinating.

 No bandwidth for new clients right now?
 Set up a quick waiting list on your site.
 Add a simple autoresponder to let them know you’ll connect as soon as you have the time to give them your full professional attention.

-When you want to attract and retain wonderful clients, you need to take care of them like the treasures they are.
+When you want to attract and retain terrific clients, you need to take care of them like the treasures they are.
 It will get noticed.

 Your writing can be seen as a commodity or as a valued service.
 The cool thing is — because you’re a professional wordsmith and you’re smart about marketing — you get to choose.